-Financial Guaranty's Credit Ratings.
-The financial strength of Financial Guaranty is rated "AAA" by Standard & Poor's, a Division of The McGraw-Hill Companies, Inc., "Aaa" by Moody's Investors Service, and "AAA" by Fitch Ratings.
-Each rating of Financial Guaranty should be evaluated independently.
-The ratings reflect the respective ratings agencies' current assessments of the insurance financial strength of Financial Guaranty.
-Any further explanation of any rating may be obtained only from the applicable rating agency.
-These ratings are not recommendations to buy, sell or hold the FGIC Insured Bonds, and are subject to revision or withdrawal at any time by the rating agencies.
-Any downward revision or withdrawal of any of the above ratings may have an adverse effect on the market price of the FGIC Insured Bonds.
-Financial Guaranty does not guarantee the market price or investment value of the FGIC Insured Bonds nor does it guarantee that the ratings on the FGIC Insured Bonds will not be revised or withdrawn.
+Standard & Poor's, a division of The McGraw-Hill Companies, Inc. rates the financial strength of MBIA "AAA."

+Fitch Ratings rates the financial strength of MBIA "AAA."

+Each rating of MBIA should be evaluated independently.
+The ratings reflect the respective rating agency's current assessment of the creditworthiness of MBIA and its ability to pay claims on its policies of insurance.
+Any further explanation as to the significance of the above ratings may be obtained only from the applicable rating agency.

+The above ratings are not recommendations to buy, sell or hold the MBIA Insured Bonds, and such ratings may be subject to revision or withdrawal at any time by the rating agencies.
+Any downward revision or withdrawal of any of the above ratings may have an adverse effect on the market price of the MBIA Insured Bonds.
+MBIA does not guaranty the market price of the MBIA Insured Bonds nor does it guaranty that the ratings on the MBIA Insured Bonds will not be revised or withdrawn.